TOPIC : Twinning

 a.
 The applicant organisation must satisfy the condition set out in point 1 above, and must be the coordinator of the proposal.

 b.
-At least two internationally-leading research intensive counterparts that must be coming from a Member State or Associated Country other than that of the coordinating applicant.
+At least two internationally-leading research intensive counterparts that must be coming from two different Member States or Associated Countries other than that of the coordinating applicant.

 3. The requested EU contribution shall not exceed a maximum of EUR 0.8 million for a period of up to 3 years.